tighten/builtwithjigsaw/.github/pull_request_template.md

-- [ ] This is adding something else
+Description here.

 - [ ] This is adding a new web site to BuiltWithJigsaw
+- [ ] This is not a new web site, but something else

 If this is adding a new web site: